-Ron Johnson: 'We have been encouraging illegal immigration'
+Trump: Deport without 'judges or court cases'

 "Because of our insatiable demand for drugs, yes public institutions in Central America have been destroyed, but they were destroyed prior to 2012 and DACA," Johnson said.

-Johnson's call for the US to address "root causes" around undocumented immigration came after President Donald Trump signed an executive order on Wednesday aimed at keeping some families together at the border after his administration faced calls to stop separating children from parents.
+Johnson's call for the US to address "root causes" around undocumented immigration came a

 'About 21%' of children reunited